discretize/discretize-guides/fractals/underground-facility/index.md

 <Grid>
 <Column>
-After resurrecting, skip the mobs with <Effect name="stealth"/> and either use three guns four times (simultaneously) or nine bombs to destroy the gate.
+After resurrecting, skip the mobs with <Effect name="stealth"/> and the guns or nine bombs to destroy the gate.

-On the **guns** path, any equipped gun near the door will break when the door reaches 75%/50%/25% health.
+On the **guns** path, any equipped gun near the door will break when the door reaches 75%/50%/25% health. **After the June 26th update, you no longer need to use three guns simultaneously, can go one by one as fast as you can**.

 On the **bombs** path, be sure to take the _Concealing Dust_ at the begin **and** at the end to permanently keep <Effect name="stealth"/> up on yourself.
-Same applies if you gain aggro of any mob, just walk into a <Effect name="stealth"/> zone.
+Same applies if you gain aggro of any mob, just walk into a <Effect name="stealth"/> zone. **After the June 26th update, you can use portals and blinks/teleports with bombs**
 </Column>

 <Column width="6" compact>